 "The QLS Ethics and Practice Centre (The Centre) has for over a decade been the reliable source that members have used to be guided or counselled in making day to day ethical decisions.
 Legal ethics is more than a set of conduct rules, it provides a framework where by legal practices can grow with resilience and sustainability.
 The Centre is a partner with our member practitioners to allow them to achieve the best that they can."- Stafford Shepherd, QLS Principal Ethics and Practice Counsel

-The QLS Ethics and Practice Centre (the Centre) provides legal ethics and practice support guidance and education to Queensland Law Society (QLS) members.
+The Centre provides legal ethics and practice support guidance and education to Queensland Law Society (QLS) members.
+Practitioners are welcome to contact us on p.
+07 3842 5843 or by email at firstname.lastname@example.org.
 We do not provide guidance to members of the public.

 Who we are

 The QLS Ethics and Practice Centre is led by the Principal Ethics and Practice Counsel and is comprised of a team of solicitors and law clerks.
-With over 70 years of combined experience in legal practice, our solicitors are well placed to assist with most queries regarding legal ethics and practice support.
+With over 100 years of combined experience in legal practice, our solicitors are well placed to assist with most queries regarding legal ethics and practice support.

 On the 1 October 2019, QLS Solicitor Support Pty Ltd* trading as QLS Ethics and Practice Centre, an incorporated legal practice was formed and sits within the Centre.
 QLS Solicitor Support is a wholly-owned subsidiary of the Society and was created to enable practitioners who seek such guidance to claim client legal privilege over such counsel.